- Corporate and Business Organizations

 - Federation of Regulatory Counsel, Member

 - CBS Agency, Inc., Board of Directors, Current Member

-- Greater Columbus Arts Council, Current Trustee, Vice Chairperson and Chairperson Elect, and Member of Executive Committee
+- Greater Columbus Arts Council, Current Trustee, Chairperson, and Member of Executive Committee

 - I Know I Can, Former Trustee and Past President